eduardoboucas/preact-jsx-chai-match-template/README.md

 # preact-jsx-chai-match-template

-Use [html-looks-like](https://github.com/staltz/html-looks-like) to assert Preact components in JSX.
+A method that adds assertions with [html-looks-like](https://github.com/staltz/html-looks-like) to Chai for testing Preact components.

 ## Installation